 Your college or department may require or recommend—often as a condition of scholastic probation—that you complete a certificate program with the Academic Success Center.
-We offer several certificate program options each semester and strongly encourage you to start working on a certificate program within the first few weeks of the semester.
+We offer several certificate program options each semester and strongly encourage you to start working on a certificate program as early as possible once the semester begins.
+After the first few weeks of the semester, some of the options will not be available.
+If you wait until the second half of the semester to begin, you may not be able to complete a certificate program before the end of the semester.

 In order to complete a certificate program, follow the 3 steps below: